-12. Segmented Information
+13. Segmented Information

 The Company operates in one reportable segment, the exploration and development of unproven exploration and evaluation assets.
-As at December 31, 2015 and December 31, 2014 the Company's exploration and evaluation assets are located in Ecuador and Colombia and its corporate assets are located in Canada.
+The Company's exploration and evaluation assets are located in Ecuador and Colombia and its corporate assets are located in Canada.